Locations:

 What is vitamin B12?

-Vitamin B12 is an important nutrient that helps your body keep your nerve cells and blood cells healthy.
-It also helps your body make DNA, the genetic material in all of your cells.
-Your body doesn't make vitamin B12 on its own.
-You have to consume food and drinks that have vitamin B12 in order to get it.
-Vitamin B12 is found in animal products you eat and drink, like meat, dairy and eggs.
-It can also be found in fortified foods (foods that have certain vitamins and nutrients added to them) such as certain cereals, bread and nutritional yeast.
+Your body doesn’t make vitamin B12 on its own.
+You have to consume food and drinks that have vitamin B12 to get it.
+Vitamin B12 is found mostly in animal products, like fish, meat, dairy and eggs.
+It’s also in fortified foods (foods with vitamins and minerals added to them), like cereals, breads, plant-based milks and nutritional yeast.

 How does my body absorb vitamin B12?

-Two things need to happen for your body to absorb vitamin B12 from the food you eat.
+Two things need to happen for your body to absorb vitamin B12 from the food you eat:

 What is vitamin B12 deficiency anemia?